Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Leaving the sniper tower, I exist in a kind of a daze.
 How many snipers had laid in wait where I walked?
 How many lives were taken on this very block?

 As I cross the Old Bridge (a misnomer, as it was bombed to pieces in 1993, effectively herding up all the Muslim Bosniaks for easier picking off, and only rebuilt in 2004) I am filled with a sudden, irrational anger with all the tourists around me.
 I scowl at someone buying a cheap magnet.
 A tour group parade squeezes through the souvenir shops, looking more at their selfie sticks than their surroundings.
 I want to shake them by the shoulders, shout at them: don’t you know what happened here?
-Don’t you care?
+Don’t you care about what the war did to Mostar?

 But of course, I am here.
 Don’t I know what happened?
 Don’t I care?
 Am I really any better?
 Me, this tragedy tourist?
 By not buying that god awful magnet, by not putting money in the pocket of someone who lived through those terrible times, how am I really any better?